Normally, I like to post solutions to problems on this blog, but today I'm hoping someone can help me.

 </SrmData>

-<svg:svg baseProfile="full" width="850" height="350" xmlns:svg="http://www.w3.org/2000/svg" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
+<svg:svg baseProfile="full" width="850" height="350" xmlns:svg="http://www.w3.org/2000/svg" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">If I embed the above SVG from a static file (via

 <svg:g>